engenheiroemersonaraujo-cmd/Projetos-/README.md

 # 👨🏻‍💻 About Me

-I am passionate about creating intelligent engineering solutions by combining **Mechanical Engineering** with **Computer Engineering**.
+I am passionate about creating intelligent engineering solutions through the integration of **Mechanical Engineering** and **Computer Engineering**.

-My professional background spans the **automotive**, **energy**, and **technology** industries, where I have worked on engineering projects, digital transformation initiatives, software development, industrial automation, cloud computing, and process optimization.
+My professional background spans the **automotive**, **energy**, and **technology** industries, where I have contributed to engineering projects, software development, cloud computing, industrial automation, digital transformation, and process optimization.

-Currently pursuing a Bachelor's Degree in **Mechanical Engineering**, I am expanding my expertise in robotics, artificial intelligence, embedded systems, manufacturing technologies, electric mobility, digital manufacturing, and Industry 4.0.
+Currently pursuing a Bachelor's Degree in **Mechanical Engineering**, I am expanding my expertise in robotics, artificial intelligence, embedded systems, manufacturing technologies, digital manufacturing, electric mobility, and Industry 4.0.

-My long-term goal is to contribute to global engineering projects that integrate hardware, software, and intelligent systems to build smarter, safer, and more sustainable technologies.
+My long-term goal is to contribute to global engineering projects that integrate mechanical systems, embedded electronics, software, and intelligent technologies to build smarter, safer, and more sustainable industries.

 ---